 To improve its focus on the school district’s true priorities during board meetings, Gibson said, the seven board members and school system leader initially worked on improving the governance board’s performance in relation to 29 indicators of excellence from a longstanding state self-assessment tool.

 “Once we maxed that out, we looked to continuously improve by moving to the Baldrige Criteria,” said Gibson.
 “The new self-analysis we built—it’s an inventory for good governance—is based directly on the Baldrige Excellence Framework.
 We’ll start using it in the next school year.”

 For the statewide award received by his board last weekend, Gibson noted, “We wrote our application around the work our trustees are doing with the Baldrige framework.”

 Congratulations to the board of trustees for Schertz-Cibolo-Universal City ISD—and kudos to all boards of directors that similarly are using or plan to use the Baldrige framework to achieve and sustain good governance!

 Special thanks to Blogrige blogger Christine Schaefer for providing the opportunity to reprint Blogrige posts for WRIE readers.
 Reprint courtesy of the Baldrige Performance Excellence Program, Gaithersburg, MD, http://www.nist.gov/baldrige.

-Our mission at Studer Education is to provide students with a great place to learn, teachers with a great place to teach, and parents with confidence that their children are getting a great education.
-Visit us online at http://studereducation.com.
-Studer Education is a division of Studer Group, ranked for the sixth straight year on the Best Small and Medium Workplaces by Great Place to Work® and a recipient of the 2010 Malcolm Baldrige National Quality Award.
+Our mission at Studer Education is to help education systems achieve measurable results that produce positive outcomes in student achievement, employee engagement, support services, and financial efficiencies and productivity.
+Our goal is to help school systems provide students with a great place to learn, teachers with a great place to teach, and parents with confidence that their children are getting a great education.
+Follow us on Twitter at @StuderEducation and visit us online at http://studereducation.com.
+Studer Education is a division of Studer Group, a recipient of the 2010 Malcolm Baldrige National Quality Award.